CompuNanoLab/PlasmaPhysicsLab/Lecture2 /PIC_basics.md

     -\dfrac{{B_z}_ {(i+1/2)(j+1/2)k}^{n+1/2}-{B_z}_ {(i-1/2)(j+1/2)k}^{n+1/2}}{\Delta x}+\dfrac{{B_x}_ {i(j+1/2)(k+1/2)}^{n+1/2}-{B_x}_ {i(j+1/2)(k-1/2)}^{n+1/2}}{\Delta z}\\\
     \dfrac{{B_y}_ {(i+1/2)j(k+1/2)}^{n+1/2}-{B_y}_ {(i-1/2)j(k+1/2)}^{n+1/2}}{\Delta x}-\dfrac{{B_x}_ {i(j+1/2)(k+1/2)}^{n+1/2}-{B_x}_ {i(j-1/2)(k+1/2)}^{n+1/2}}{\Delta y}  \end{bmatrix} $$

-To guarantee numerical stability, the spatial and time steps must satisfy the **Courant-Friedrichs-Lewy condition**.
+To ensure numerical stability, the spatial and temporal steps must satisfy the **Courant-Friedrichs-Lewy condition**.
-The condition is imposed by the fact that if a wave is moving across a discrete spatial grid and we want to compute its amplitude at discrete time steps of equal duration, then this duration must be less than the time for the wave to travel to adjacent grid points.
-Therefore, the condition is expressed by:
+This condition is imposed by the requirement that if a wave is traversing a discrete spatial grid and we wish to compute its amplitude at discrete time steps of equal duration, this duration must be shorter than the time it takes for the wave to travel to adjacent grid points.
+Thus, the condition is expressed as:

 $$ c \Delta t \sqrt{\dfrac{1}{{\Delta x}^2}+\dfrac{1}{{\Delta y}^2}+\dfrac{1}{{\Delta z}^2}}=CFL<1 $$

-in 1D:
+in 1D is:

 $$ c \Delta t < \Delta x $$

 where $c$ is the speed of light.